-Under the objectives to design, develop and fabricate science museum exhibits; demonstrate equipment and scientific teaching aids for science education; to popularize science and creating scientific temper among people, the Regional Science Centres (RSC) are developed across the India by the National Council for Science Museum (NCSM), Government of India.
-The NCSM collaborates with like-minded institutions and develop Science Centres/Museums for different States and Union Territories of India.
+With an objectives to design, develop and fabricate science museum exhibits; demonstrate science concepts to students; to popularize science and create scientific temper among people, the Science Centres have been developed across the country by the National Council of Science Museums (NCSM), Ministry of Culture, Government of India in collaboration with agencies of different States and Union Territories of India.

-The RSC in Uttarakhand State is developed by NCSM in collaboration with Uttarakhand State Council for Science & Technology (UCOST) in its premise at VIGYAN DHAM, Jhajra, Dehradun.
-The RSC is develop with 50:50 share basis of capital among NCSM and Govt. of Uttarakhand on the provided land.
-The total area of RSC is 30450 m square which comprise Science Park and RSC building.
+The RSC in Uttarakhand State has been developed by NCSM in collaboration with Uttarakhand State Council for Science & Technology (UCOST) in its premise at VIGYAN DHAM, Jhajra, Dehradun.
+The RSC was developed with 50:50 sharing of capital among NCSM and Govt. of Uttarakhand on the provided land.
+The total area of RSC is 30450 SqM which comprises of a sprawling science park and RSC building ( 5500 SqM).

-The Science Park encompass Dinosaurs park, outer interactive exhibits based on scientific laws, and planetarium, while, the RSC building host Fun Science Gallery, Himalaya Gallery, Frontiers of Technology Gallery, Innovation Hub, 3D Theater, Auditorium of 200 sitting capacity, Exhibition Hall, Library and Meeting Hall.
-Some of the attractive features of the scientific law based interactive outer exhibit in Science park are Gravity chair, Whispering garden, Musical Bar, Sympathetic swing, Birding Cage, Eco tube, and Perspective house etc. along with proposed planetarium.
-In addition, Intelligent materials, New trend in nuclear power generation, cloud computing, Robotics, and Carbon nano-tube & graphense etc. are some of the attractive features of the inner exhibits in the RSC Building.
-The Himalaya Gallery depicts almost every subject related to Geology, geography, tourism, culture & traditional knowledge system of Himalaya through attractive exhibits.
+The science park encompasses dinosaurs park, outdoor interactive exhibits based on scientific laws, while, the RSC building houses Fun Science Gallery, Himalaya Gallery, Frontiers of Technology Gallery, Innovation Hub, 3D Theater, Taramandal( a portable planetarium) Auditorium of 200 sitting capacity, Temporary Exhibition Hall, student activity space and Meeting Hall.
+Some of the attractive and interactive outdoor exhibits in Science park are Gravity chair, Whispering garden, Musical Bar, Sympathetic swing, Bird-in-the- Cage, Eco tube, and Perspective house etc. The Frontiers of Technology hall comprises exhibits on Intelligent materials, smart agriculture, New trend in nuclear power generation, cloud computing, Robotics, and Carbon nano-tube & graphene, AR, VR, medical technology and space technology etc. The Himalaya Gallery depicts geology, geography, tourism, culture & traditional knowledge system of Himalayas through attractive exhibits.
 It also harbours replica of “holy Amarnath Cave”.

 Innovation hub is a multi-disciplinary laboratory equipped with moderate set of tools and scientific instruments.
-The facility is set up to promote creativity and innovations by the young minds.
-This would not only ensure more effective utilization of the science centre, but would redefine its usages and role in fostering problem solving and project based learning.
+The facility is set up to nurture creativity and innovations by the young minds.
+This would not only ensure more effective utilization of the science centre, but would redefine its usage and role in fostering problem solving and discovery based learning.
 This facility provides hands-on/ practical learning and engagement in the process of science, technology and innovation to the students.
-Innovation hub provides resources and technical input to innovative ideas of school students.
+Innovation hub provides resources and technical input to innovative ideas of students.